Posted on 1 Comment

 1.Highlight bigger blooms

 Larger blooms are not only more dramatic, they cover more space.
 So, you will need fewer large blooms to complete floral arrangements, and they will create a strong impact.
-Discuss with your florist to find out which blooms are in-season at the time of your wedding.
+Discuss with your florist to find out which blooms are in season at the time of your wedding.
 Design your floral décor with the largest of these, and there should be significant cuts in overall cost.
 A larger flower like an orchid may be pricier than roses.
 However, with the larger size you will need fewer of them to complete the arrangement.
 Sunflowers, orchids and hydrangeas are other good choices for maximum impact and economical prices.

 2.Keep your centerpieces simple